Chavez Community Resource Center

 605 San Diego St.

-Though Chavez Community Resource Center no longer has an on-site City of Oceanside Community Resource Center Assistant due to budget reductions, it remains under the management of the Neighborhood Services Department and continues to provide a site in the neighborhood that is used for programs and meetings of benefit to residents.
+Chavez Community Resource Center has a part-time on-site City of Oceanside Office Assistant under the management of the Neighborhood Services Department and continues to provide a site in the neighborhood that is used for programs and meetings of benefit to residents.

 The Eastside Neighborhood Association holds their community meeting at Chavez Community Resource Center on the fourth Thursday each month at 6:00 pm.